 There are so many other things I need to be doing right now.
 If I look at my planner right now, I’m probably going to have to pencil in when I’m allowed to breathe…..
 Yet here I am!

 and then for the best part.
-Me and my artsy self (not really artsy I just try hard to be), started taking pictures of a barn, and specifically this cute as heck cat we found roaming around the farm.
-They were great photos, or so I thought.
+My artistic spirit drew me to this barn where I started taking pictures as the sun set.
+I was quite proud of myself at first, thinking I had nailed some great photos (so I thought).
 After reevaluating, I came to the conclusion that I should give up on doing anything ever again.
 Sure, we got some good photos of the fake apple picking, hiding our despair and disappointment,

 It was time to go home.
 With no donuts and only a few good photos that Lauren still doesn’t want me to post, I felt defeated.
 And then Lauren said the best thing she could.